 1113 Lexington Avenue, between 77th and 78th Streets

 A visit to this family-owned spot will make you feel as if you've stumbled upon homemade eats straight from mom's kitchen.
 The menu includes plenty of fresh Mediterranean fare, all made from organic ingredients and sold at a price that won't break the bank—nothing on the menu is more than $10.
 Come for one of the namesake gyros, stick to a collection of tasty dips (think hummus, tzatziki, and more), or fill up on sides (sweet potato fries, lemon zest basmati rice, spinach quinoa).
 Don't forget to finish with a homemade dessert.

 Le Pain Quotidien

-There's always a mom with a stroller relaxing on the bench outside the Upper East Side location of this international chain.
-With communal tables, ample stroller parking, freshly baked goods and large plates perfect for sharing, Le Pain Quotidien is a great choice for large parties.
-The menu is full of traditional but down-to-earth European fare: tartines (open-face sandwiches), pastries like pain au chocolat and brioche, salads, soups and a tasty cheese plate.
+There always seems to be a mom with a stroller relaxing on the bench outside the Upper East Side location of this international chain.
+With communal tables, ample stroller parking, fresh baked goods, and large plates perfect for sharing, Le Pain Quotidien is a great choice for large parties.
+The menu is full of traditional but down-to-earth European fare: tartines (open-face sandwiches), pastries such as pain au chocolat and brioche, salads, soups, and a tasty cheese plate.
 Skip dessert and indulge in the super-rich Belgian hot chocolate instead.

-And if you don't want to leave for lunch, the Metropolitan Museum houses multiple dining options, ranging from the casual cafeteria to various cafes and bars spread throughout the assorted wings, a Patrons Lounge and a Members Dining Room.
+If you don't want to leave for lunch, the Metropolitan Museum houses multiple dining options, ranging from the casual cafeteria to various cafes and bars spread throughout its wings, and a members dining room.